There are so many things Chinchillas can’t eat.

 When it comes to bee pollen and offering it to your chinchilla, the last thing I recommend you do is keep an eye on poop frequency.

-Now, keep in mind that I am not a vet, so I am speaking purely from experience with owning 1 chinchilla that has passed away and 1 that is currently doing excellent.
+Now, keep in mind that I am not a vet, so I am speaking purely from experience with owning one chinchilla that has passed away and one that is currently doing excellent.

 Poop can be a telling sign of many things with a chinchilla.